molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

 .. code-block:: shell

-                $ pip install cpkit --no-binary :all:
+                $ pip install cdpkit --no-binary :all:

 .. rubric:: Option 2: Installation of the current development version by specifying the GitHub repository URL